Course Descriptions for 2018-19

 Theater Production is your opportunity to participate in all aspects of a play production from beginning to end.
 Learn what is involved in auditioning and blocking.
 Learn what goes on behind the scenes in publicity, sets, costumes, and props.
 A play will be performed for one to two evenings each trimester.
 Students will also perform for students and parents during the day.
 Student directed plays or a variety show will finish off the trimester.
-The class may be taken for an entire year or for one or two trimesters.
 Some after school rehearsals may be required.
-A lab fee of $5 to cover scripts and royalties will be requested.

 The first in a two course STEM/STEAM (Science, Technology, Engineering, Art, Mathematics) offering at Serrano.
-STEAM 7/Woods is the 7th grade prerequisite to the yearlong 8th grade STEAM 8.
-Students in STEAM 7/Woods will experience traditional wood shop with a 21st century flair!
-Projects will be designing using Autodesk Inventor CAD software in our new computer lab then use a variety of hand, power tools and machinery (drill press and band saw with direct teacher supervision) to create them.
+STEAM 7 is the 7th grade prerequisite to the yearlong 8th grade STEAM 8.
+Students in STEAM 7 will experience traditional wood shop with a 21st century flair!
+Projects will be designed using traditional drafting, and CAD (computer aided design) software in our new computer lab.
+Students will then use a variety of hand, power tools and machinery (drill press and band saw with direct teacher supervision) to create them.
 Students will even use a 50 watt Epilog laser system!
-Together, STEAM 7/Woods and STEAM 8 comprise Serrano’s STEAM Academy program, the first courses in the Engineering & Manufacturing Pathway that continues on in high school.
+Together, STEAM 7 and STEAM 8 comprise Serrano’s STEAM Academy program, the first courses in the Engineering & Manufacturing Pathway that continues on in high school.

 The second in the two course STEM/STEAM offering at Serrano.
 STEAM 8 is the 8th grade component of STEAM Academy, and expands upon student’s 7th grade experiences in STEAM 7/Woods.
-Students will continue to design projects in Autodesk Inventor, but will use a variety of manufacturing processes including 3D printing to create their projects.
-Programming Arduino circuits, VEX robotics and Linkbots are also an integral part of the class.
+Students will continue to design projects using traditional drafting and CAD techniques, but in this course, the design process will be an integral part of the process.
+Building upon the tools and techniques from 7th grade, students will use a variety of manufacturing processes including 3D printing to create their projects.
+Programming Arduino circuits, VEX robotics and Linkbots are also a featured part of the class.
 Students will have the opportunity to showcase their skills and talents through a variety of challenges and competitions.

-INTRO TO SPANISH – 7th and 8th Grade Trimester Elective
+INTRO TO SPANISH – 8th Grade Trimester Elective

 Learn the basics of the Spanish language and explore the cultures of Spanish speaking countries in this introductory course.
 Students will expand their own world by learning to communicate in Spanish through a variety of fun activities.
 This trimester class will give students exposure to learning a foreign language and a head start if they choose to enroll in Spanish 1 in high school.